 If our village officials contract with the Town of Greenburgh for police services, then Edgemont will continue to receive BLS transport as it does now.
 In an emergency requiring BLS response, both the GFD and GPD will continue to respond with BLS-certified EMTs, and the GPD will provide any necessary transport.

 If Edgemont and Greenburgh do not contract for police services, then the village will likely contract with the Westchester County Department of Public Safety, or establish a village police department.
 In either instance, we would expect the Edgemont Board of Trustees to move to purchase a village ambulance, most likely managed by the GFD.
-This would afford Edgemont two benefits: 1) more favorable response times, since the vehicle’s home base would be on village-owned property on Central Avenue; and 2) it would allow Edgemont Village to offer and receive mutual aid from neighboring ambulance providers, including Greenburgh, Ardsley, Scarsdale, and Yonkers.
+This would afford Edgemont two benefits: 1) more favorable response times, since the vehicle’s home base would be on village-owned property on Central Avenue rather than on Route 119; and 2) it would allow Edgemont Village to offer and receive mutual aid from neighboring ambulance providers, including Greenburgh, Ardsley, Scarsdale, and Yonkers.

-Will there be additional taxes or fees to implement a Basic Life Support transportation plan through the village fire department?
+Will there be additional costs to implement a Basic Life Support transportation plan through the village fire department?

 Currently, the Town of Greenburgh bills only unincorporated residents for ambulance transports.
 The associated annual revenue is approximately $1.5 million.